psipred/psipred_react/README.md

 # Adding services to PSIPRED web server

 1. First modify the page in `index.js` under `class DisplayArea`.
-Add any new state variables for (sidebar items) to the constructor `this.state` (line 35).
-You will also need to update the `handleReset` and `handleResubmit` functions to reinitialise these new state variables.
+Add any new state variables for (sidebar items) to the constructor `this.state` (line 35) if you think you'll need them.
+Mostly you should be fine with what is already there.
+You will also need to update the `handleReset` and `handleResubmit` functions to reinitialise any of these new state variables.
 Add your job names to `seq_job_names` and `struct_job_names`.
 If you new job produces files types not covered by previous jobs then add file globs for your new job by updating `results_map` in `this.state` in the `DisplayArea` class. `analyses` in `this.state` controls which jobs are alread have a check mark in the form on page load.
 Must be of the form `'[ALGORITHM]_job'` and must match what the job is called over the backend API.

 2. In `mainform.js` add the algorithm to HTML table in either the `SeqForm` or `StructForm` class.
 Copy an existing check box and edit as needed.
 Both the input `name` and `value` must be of the form `'[ALGORITHM]_job'` and must match what the job is called over the backend API.
 Ensure `onChange` and `checked` are correct.

 3. If it is a new sequence job, don't forget to add your job to the `ResultsSidebarResubmission` class in `results_sidebar_resubmission.js` and don't forget any tooltips.
 Copy and existing entry and edit as needed.

 4. If you need extended sidebar options edit `sidebar.js`.
 Update the `Sidebar` class to include any additional panels when it detects if `'[ALGORITHM]_job'` has been selected.
 And then reference a new class of the form `[Algorithm]Options`.
 Add your new class and the appropriate inputs.
 You MUST ensure that the form input names match the new state variable names you added in step 1 if you added new state variables (i.e. `DisplayArea`'s `this.state` etc...)

-5. In `checkform.js` in `validateFormData()` ensure `seq_job_list` and `struct_job_list` are correct and up to date with the new job.
-Update any new validations you now may have for the new/advanced inputs.
+5. In `checkform.js` in `validateFormData()`.
+Add/Update any new validations you now may have for the new/advanced inputs.

 6. In `results.js` update `this.state` with the waiting messages for your job.

 7. In `results_sidebar_times.js` in the `ResultsSiderbarTimes` class add an if in `render` for the runtime of your new job type.

 8. If we're handling a seq result:
    a) in `results_sequence.js` in the `ResultsSequence` class update the constructor and `this.state` to handle any results and plots you need, using `React.createRef()` to bind new page elements you need.
    b) In `componentDidUpdate` update how you're handling any arrived results files.
 For the plots or tables in the lower page region